cyulin17/final-project/README.md

 ## Stretch Features

 - Users can view the directions.
-- Travel itinerary can be shared.
+- Users can share their travel itinerary.

 ## System Requirements